ESP32 Bluetooth Low Energy (BLE) using Arduino IDE

 Bluetooth Low Energy (BLE)

-BLE operates at 2.4 GHz ISM (Industrial, Scientific, and Medical) band and designed to target applications which need to run on batteries for longer periods of time—months, and even year.
+BLE operates at 2.4 GHz ISM (Industrial, Scientific, and Medical) band and is designed to target applications that need to run on batteries for longer periods of time—months and even years.

 Key features